Nlin004/llm-guided-evolution-stock-opt/_sources/point_cloud.rst.txt

 How to get started and setup your system for Point Cloud Classification Team

-Dr. Zutty's recent paper LLM Guided Evolution -- The Automation of Models Advancing Models.
-They were able to create a framework that uses LLMs with a layer of creativity to speed up the process of evolving ML models.
+In Morris, Jurado, and Zutty's recent paper "LLM Guided Evolution -- The Automation of Models Advancing Models", they were able to create a framework that uses LLMs with a layer of creativity to speed up the process of evolving ML models.
 Our specific goal is to generalize this framework by improving 2 current state of the start point cloud classification models.
 We picked Point Transformers and PointNet++ along with the Model40Net DataSet.